Clash of Codes: Salford Red Devils vs Sale Sharks

 In February 2014, eleven years after the first dual code single game, it was announced that the AJ Bell Stadium would see another fixture, scheduled for 26 August 2014, between the facility's two tenants, Salford Red Devils and Sale Sharks, to raise money for various charities.
 However, in July the same year it was subsequently announced that the game was being postponed owing to the difficulties of the two clubs' respective league schedules - the original date was between two important fixtures towards the end of Salford's league season, while Sale had yet to start their own league season.

 Western Suburbs vs Randwick

 In October 2015, Western Suburbs Magpies played Randwick DRUFC in Australia's first Clash of Codes games of domestic teams in what was described as "hybrid rugby".
 The game was 13-a-side and featured league rules when in the teams own half and union rules when in the opposition half, as well as 60-second transitions.
 The league side won 47–19, with union points for tries, and league points for conversions, penalties, and drop goals.

+The company that organised the match enquired about organising a game being the England rugby league and rugby union team in 2025.